assghard/php-geocoders/README.md

 ### For older versions of PHP

-If you use PHP 7+:
+If you use PHP 7+: `composer require assghard/php-geocoders:dev-php7`

-`composer require assghard/php-geocoders:dev-php7`
+If you use PHP 5.6: `composer require assghard/php-geocoders:dev-php56`

 ## Usage